NunoAlexandre/nunoalexandre.github.io/_posts/2016-10-13-the-monad-pattern.markdown

 <blockquote>In functional programming, monads are a way to build computer programs by joining simple components in predictable and robust ways.</blockquote>

 So, this is interesting as it brings some key points.
 A Monad is a design pattern that consists of allowing complex computation to be built by composing very simple components in an explicit and controlled manner.
-Some say that Monads are _thy_ way of achieving it.
+Some say that Monads are **_the_** way of achieving it.

 I like to think of Monad as a container: